rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

     1. Enter a private key and client certificate.
 Either copy and paste them or browse to them using **Read from a file**.

+        You can generate a key and certificate one using an openssl command.
+For example:

+            openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"

     1. Enter your private key password.

-    1. If you want to verify connections to Elasticsearch, select the **Enabled - Input trusted server certificate** option and then enter your trusted server certificate.
+    1. If you want to verify connections to Elasticsearch, select the **Enabled - Input trusted server certificate** option and then enter your **Trusted Server Certificate**.

 1. Complete the **Additional Logging Configuration** form.

-    1. Use the **Add Field** button to add key value pairs that represent [custom log fields](http://docs.splunk.com/Documentation/AddOns/released/CiscoWSA/Configurew3clogfieldextractions) used to filter log events.
+    1. Use the **Add Field** button to add key value pairs that represent custom log fields to filter log events.

     1. Enter a **Flush Interval**.
 This value determines how often the buffered logs are flushed.